MakeMHz/xbox-hd-plus/manual/Installation Manual (XboxHDMI 1.0 - 1.5).md

 ![Image of Flex Board Layout](images/Step3-Left.png)

+Flex rev 1-5 are the same on the left side.

 **Bottom Connections**

 ![Image of Flex Board Layout](images/Step3-Bottom.png)

+Flex rev 1-5 are the same on the bottom side.

 ### Step 7 - Aux Wires
 Start with connecting each of the pre-cut wires.
 The wires for 5V and SPDIF should lay flat across the motherboard running towards the right.